 You can claim this credit if you fall under the following conditions;

-- Your CTC limit for that year is greater than zero
+- Your Canada training credit limit for the year is greater than zero

-- You live in Canada for the year in question
+- You’re a resident of Canada for the year in question

 - Tuition and fees paid to an eligible educational institution for the year in question and these fees are eligible for the existing tuition tax credit.